madmike200590/evolog-thesis/tech-notes.md

 #### Axioms

+- There must be a 1:1 relationship between executed actions and atoms in an answer set.
 - Actions may only occur in those nodes of a program's component graph, where no incoming path from any entry node (i.e. fact predicate) contains cycles through negation.
 - Actions are idempotent (implementation-wise: only get executed once per unique set of ground input terms).
 NOTE: How does this correlate to a getCurrentTime() external?
 - Actions that are not on a common path in the component graph are assumed to be independent, i.e. do not influence each others results.